HIGHLIGHTS / PLACES OF INTEREST

 Many centuries ago, Ferns was known as the place of the Alder tree.
 The Alder tree was considered to be a magical tree and was sacred to the Druids.
 They believed it could help them access the Otherworld.

 But even in this world there is something very special about the Alder tree which is a symbiotic relationship between a bacterium called Frankia and the alder.
 Frankia creates nitrogen-fixing nodules within the root system of the Alder and this then improves the soil around them.
 This allows the Alder to grow in poor terrain or very wet conditions where there is little soil.

 Sign up for our Newsletter

-Be the first to know about guided events being offered along the route and all the latest developments as we head for a pilgrimage launch in 2023.
+Be the first to know about guided events being offered along the route and all the latest developments along the route.